More About Our Alumni

 (Photo by Jeff Miller / UW-Madison)

-Atsushi Hasegawa, Assistant Professor of Japanese Language and Linguistics, East Asian Languages and Literatures, University of Hawai’i at Mānoa.
+Atsushi Hasegawa (last update May 2024), Assistant Professor of Japanese Language and Linguistics, East Asian Languages and Literatures, University of Hawai’i at Mānoa.
 Recent publications include:

 Bicho Azevedo, Assistant Professor, University of San Diego, launched the Spanish Language Writing Center at University of San Diego.